Welcome to My World

 -- Check out My Books--there are descriptions of those in print--and find out some interesting facts about My Life.

 -- Look over my shoulder at my Writer's Journal.
 Sometimes I write about progress on my latest project, or talk about how I worked on the older ones.
-Lately I've begun a series that might grow into a memoir someday.
+And sometimes I'm so busy writing that I don't write anything in my Writer's Journal.

 -- Meet the Grammar Dragon